kintohub/utils-go/README.md

 A project that holds common logic used across all go services @ KintoHub.

+## General Rules

+* Postfix a function with `OrDie` means that it will throw a panic and is used during the startup of the app
+* Prefix a fucntion with `Run` means that it is a blocking function that will not stop and go into an infinite loop.
+(Usually good to be called with go threads unless using it for a specific cause)

 ## Logger

 Basic logger using zero log.
 This is a dependency across all of utils and expected to call `InitLogger` to set it up.